aditya-tatwawadi/Algorithmic-Trading/README.md

 # Algorithmic-Trading

-Hits the YahooAPI to extract stock data and make predictions based on Moving Averages
+Uses the YahooAPI to extract stock data and make predictions based on Moving Averages

 ## Contributor